247687009/jactor-logger/README.md

 second is data lost,because logger is in same jvm,so when jvm is crash,logger messages may lost if the writing speed is slow.

-logback appender use jactor,another Async appender
+logback appender use jactor2,another Async appender

 on my pc